zulu-zsh/zulu/README.md

 > **WARNING**: Although the majority of Zulu's functionality works as expected, it is in the early stages of development, and as such bugs are likely to be present.
 Please continue with caution, and [report any issues](https://github.com/zulu-zsh/zulu/issues/new) you may have.

+### One-liner

 Zulu comes with its own install script, which is the recommended method of install.
-If you wish to do things yourself, follow the steps in the [install script](http://github.com/zulu-zsh/install/blob/master/install).

-### One-liner

 ```sh
 curl -L https://git.io/zulu-install | zsh && zsh